-After graduating as a Master of Physics many work tasks and carreer paths will be open.
+After graduating as a Master of Physics many work tasks and career paths will be open.
 Some examples include research and development within the private and public sector, management and research administration, programming and development in the computer industry, medical physicists, in addition to teaching and imparting.
 Your opportunities are plentiful with a master’s degree in physics.

-Some of the employers of graduates include: The Norwegian Veritas (DNV), Norwegian Institute for Air Research (NILU), Norwegian Defence Research Establishment, Oslo University Hospital, State Radiation Protection, Norwegian Hydro, Telenor, Norwegian Cancer Society, Norwegian Metrology Service, SINTEF, IDEAS, Inventura Tech, Accenture, Statoil, IBM, IFE, hospitals and x-ray institutes.
+Some examples of employers of former graduates include: Det Norske Veritas (DNV-GL), Norwegian Institute for Air Research, Norwegian Defence Research Establishment, Norwegian Radiation Protection Authority, Norsk Hydro, Telenor, Norwegian Cancer Society, Norwegian Metrology Service, SINTEF, Accenture, Equinor, IBM, Institute for Energy Technology (IFE) and hospitals.

 By completing a one-year programme in Practical Pedagogical Education (in Norwegian) you will qualify to work as a lecturer in schools.